nlins8224/Oubinity/DOCUMENTATION.md

 [^2]: Using chunks is not the only to write a rasterized voxel engine.
 There are other methods, for example global lattice: https://www.youtube.com/watch?v=4xs66m1Of4A&t.

 ---
-### Architecture
+### World scene management

+Ideas described above have their representation in the engine's code logic.
+This section describes management of objects on a world scene in greater detail.
-`MasterRenderer` class manages logic related to scene rendering.
-It manages chunk rendering via `ChunkRenderer` class, rendering sky via `SkyRenderer` and water via `WaterRenderer`.
+`MasterRenderer` class manages world scene.
+Chunks are handled by `ChunkRenderer` class, sky by `SkyRenderer` and water by `WaterRenderer`.

 `ChunkRenderer` is one of the most important components of the engine.
-It manages chunks on the scene and decides when a chunk should be created or deleted.
+It manages chunks on the scene and decides when a chunk should be created, deleted or updated.
 Chunks are represented by `Chunk` class and are stored in a flat 1D array that acts similarly to a circular buffer (`ChunkSlidingWindow` class).
-Chunk creation logic is done in batches and goes as follows:
+Chunk creation logic is done in batches and goes as follow, for a batch of chunks:

 1. Determine if there are chunks in render distance that should be created and queue them.

 For queued chunks:

 2. Create `chunk` instances, choose `chunk` level of detail
 3. Add chunk neighbors references
 4. Generate chunks terrain
 5. Decorate chunks, i.e. generate trees
 6. Mesh chunks
-7. Allocate chunks
+7. Allocate and draw chunks

-Chunks advance to next steps in batches as well, all of the chunks have to complete current step for next one to be unlocked.
+Chunks advance to next steps in batches as well, all of the chunks in a batch have to complete current step for next one to be unlocked.
 This is because chunks may need their neighbors data from previous steps.
-Steps 1-5 are executed on a render thread while step 6 is done on a main thread[^7].
+Steps 1-6 are executed on a render thread while step 7 is done on a main thread[^7].
 Terrain generation is a hybrid between loading data from texture maps and procedural generation.
 Binary Greedy Meshing is a meshing algorithm of choice.
+OpenGL is used as a graphics backend.
 A custom memory allocator in a persistent mapped buffer is used to allocate chunks data on GPU, to reduce draw calls by utilizing OpenGL's multidraw API (`glMultiDrawArraysIndirectCount`).

+### Level of detail

 ### TerrainGeneration

-`TerrainGenerator` is a class that handles terrain generation.
-It has two main components: `ProceduralGenerator` and `PreloadedGenerator`.
+Terrain generation is a step done when chunk instance is already created, level of detail is chosen and chunk 'knows' it's neighbors. `TerrainGenerator` is a main class.
+It has two major components: `ProceduralGenerator` and `PreloadedGenerator`.

-Terrain generation is a phase in which each voxel in each visible chunk gets it's type (air, stone, sand...) assigned.
+In this step voxel types will be determined for each visible voxel in each visible chunk.
 Terrain generation pipeline is a hybrid between procedural generation and preloaded generation.
 * Procedural generation is a method of calculating voxel types algorithmically, at runtime.
 Main building blocks are chosen from a family of  noise algorithms.
 FastNoise2 library is used.
 * Preloaded generation is a term used in this engine to describe terrain generation based on reading terrain data from maps stored as image files.

 Terrain generation consists of four phases:
-1. Shaping phase, where shape of the terrain is determined or read from heightmap
+1. Shaping phase, where shape of the terrain is determined.
+In other words this phase checks if voxel type should be `air` or should be a solid (e.g. `stone`).
+A surface is formed and is stored in a heightmap, where each `xz` coordinate of a chunk's stores `y` height of a voxel that belongs to the surface.
+Voxels that are on the surface are the most important.
+There is air layer above the surface and underground layer beneath.
+Voxels and chunks that are in air layer do not need to be stored and can be skipped during computations.
+The same applies in general for an underground layer.
+Voxels that are occluded by surface voxels and cannot be visible do not need to be stored in principle.
-2. Layering phase, where block types are determined or read from colormap
+2. Layering phase, where block types are determined.
-3. Decoration phase, where trees locations are determined or read from treemap
+3. Decoration phase, where trees locations are determined.
-4. Decoration phase, where trees are generated.
+4. Decoration phase, where trees are generated procedurally.

 First phase can be either purely procedural, purely preloaded or a blended hybrid.
 Second and third phase can be either preloaded or procedural.
 Tree generation is procedural only and is optional.
 Generation modes can be chosen in `Settings` class and they are applied at compile time.

 <img src="https://i.ibb.co/xhzGWyT/scene-1.png"/>

-A fully preloaded example, the shape of the terrain is determined via a heightmap, which is parsed, chunked and then optionally scaled by interpolation.
+Above, a fully preloaded example.
+The shape of the terrain is determined via a preloaded heightmap, which is parsed, chunked and then optionally scaled (bilinear interpolation).
 Next, colormap is parsed, chunked and optionally scaled.
 A function is used to map a color to a closest matching block type.

 <img src="https://i.ibb.co/tMwX9m9/Screenshot-2024-11-27-220341.png"/>

-In this example shape of the terrain (heightmap) is calculated procedurally, while colormap is preloaded.
+In this example above shape of the terrain (heightmap) is calculated procedurally, while colormap is preloaded.
 The world is infinite and fog is enabled.

 Preloaded generation allows to create maps in third party tools[^3] and does not require any knowledge of the engine.
-It also offers fine-grained control over the terrain and to use more costly algorithms, like erosion[^4], because it will be baked into texture.
-Texture map generation itself does not have to be fast because it will be calculated once and will be saved into PNG file after.
+It also offers fine-grained control over the terrain and to use more costly algorithms, like erosion[^4], because it will be baked into colormap.
+Texture map generation itself does not have to be fast because it will be calculated once, will not be done at runtime and will be saved into PNG file after.
 Reading from PNG file that is already loaded to RAM is fast and cheap.

 Determining height and voxel types distribution is not the only way to change appearence of the terrain.
 Different voxel palette can be chosen to change how the terrain looks.
 In the example below, the same heightmap and colormap are used, but with different voxel type palette.

 <img src="https://i.ibb.co/X8VxyJH/green-erosion.png" width="50%" height="337"/>
 <img src="https://i.ibb.co/JC1gR2j/weird-terrain.png" width="50%" height="337"/>

-There are limitations as well.
-Image files are finite.
-It does not mean that the world must be finite.
-World scene from image can be scrolled, but it's the same terrain over and over.
-There's a solution.
-In some way maps from images are a hardcoded layered noise.
-That hardcoded 'noise' is not as flexible to modify as it could be if it was generated procedurally.
-To illustrate, layered noise can be presented as a graph, where nodes represent single noise types.
-In that representation procedural noises could be modified 'in the middle', while preloaded noise can be only extended.
-However just extending that preloaded hardcoded node is quite powerful on its own.
+There are limitations to loading terrain from texture maps as well.
+Image files are finite, which means that either world will be finite or the same world will be repeated multiple times.
+A single texture map is not sufficient to represent an infinite world.
+Texture maps are mixed with procedural noise for a better outcome.
+In some way texture maps are a hardcoded layered procedural noise.
+Preloaded and procedural noises can be represented in a graph form, where single procedural noise or preloaded texture map is a node.
+Nodes can be combined together in various ways.

 ![procedural_preloaded](https://i.ibb.co/5LGYzww/procedural-preloaded-composed.png)

-A blended heightmap terrain, preloaded texture acts as a node and is composed with another procedural simplex noise node.
+Above, a blended heightmap terrain, preloaded texture acts as a node and is composed with another procedural simplex noise node.
 This gives infinite terrain and also maintains preloaded node properties, while offering varied, not so repeating world.

 World scenes can be bigger.
 Here's an example of 768x8x768 chunks in the render distance with camera in the middle.
 World shape is purely procedural in this example.
 A single simplex node was used.
 Repetitions in the terrain are visible.
+One single noise node is often not enough to get a varied terrain.

 <img src="https://i.ibb.co/JKsFGkT/Screenshot-2024-11-27-223856.png"/>

-Most chunks are not generated at all, as there is no need to generate a chunk that camera cannot see.
-Same goes for voxels and faces.
-Voxel engines often use compression algorithms like palette compression[^7] to store large amount of voxel types data.
-Palette Compression was actually used previously.
-Currently engine does not use compression as voxel types data is not stored at all.
-Data is deleted after chunk meshing and regenerated on the fly, if needed.

 # Oubinity water